 Safeguarding is an umbrella term which covers all the different ways we keep the children at our school emotionally and physically safe.
 It includes things like risk assessing our trips, doing fire drills, training parent volunteers in safeguarding issues, keeping our entrances and boundaries secure, training first aiders, talking to children about how to keep themselves safe online, about what to do if they feel someone is being unkind or is bullying them or someone else.
 It also includes the processes we use when recruiting staff and the subsequent safeguarding training they receive.

 It also means that we have a legal duty regarding child protection to seek advice or report any concerns we have over children being neglected or hurt.
 This sometimes means talking to other agencies.
 When we do this our intention is always to protect your child.
 Usually we will bring concerns to you directly but there are times when we can’t do that and that can sometimes lead to families feeling upset.
 This is understandable but I hope parents will understand that we are always doing what we think is best for the child.

 At Roger de Clare, we have four members of staff who have received the required training to be 'Designated Senior Persons': Mrs Laura Woods (Headteacher), Mrs Kate Rogers (Deputy Headteacher), Mrs Sarah Ellerbeck (Deputy Lead for EYFS) and Mrs Claire Bishop (SENCO).

-Our current child protection policy can be found in the Parents Page section and on the Policies Page.
+Our current child protection policy can be found on our Policies Page.